niekverw/ukbpheno/README.md

 ## functions
-- Function that reads tsv with definitions
+- Function that reads tsv with definitions and converts it to some lists.

 - Function that converts hes, primary care,death and self reported tables into a list of dataframes with |n_eid| code | event_dt | event_dur , where event_dur is optional (HESIN) - decide how primary/secondary diag is dealth with.